rfhb/ctrdata/docs/news/index.md

 ### Enhancement

-- Refactored downloading data and documents to more robustly throttle and retry
+- Refactored downloading data and documents to run, throttle and retry more robustly
 - Updated user info, clarify history is updated only if at least one trial is loaded